saidvandeklundert/learn/_posts/2021-11-16-calling-rust-from-python-using-pyo3.md

 When these two names match, the `maturin` build tool will install the Rust library as a Python module using that name.

-So in this case, having chosen `rust` as the name of the package, we can write the following Python to call the multiply function:
+So, in this case, having chosen `rust` as the name of the package, we can write the following Python to call the multiply function:
 ```python
 import rust